MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 ## Create an Azure AD Service Principal from Azure portal

 The Azure Marketplace offer you're going to use in this article requires a service principal to deploy your Azure Red Hat OpenShift cluster.
 The offer assigns the service principal with proper privileges during deployment time, no role assignment needed.
-If you have a service principal ready to use, skip this section and move on to deploy the offer.
+If you have a service principal ready to use, skip this section and move on to the next section, where you'll deploy the offer.

 This section shows you how to deploy a service principal and get its Application (client) ID and secret from Azure portal.
 For more information, see [Create and use a service principal to deploy an Azure Red Hat OpenShift cluster](/azure/openshift/howto-create-service-principal?pivots=aro-azureportal).